rishabhpandey7/multi-potree/README.md

 * start a web server at localhost:1234.

 To run the standard Potree single viewer, go to http://localhost:1234/examples/ to test any of the examples.
-To run the double pointcloud viewer, go to the test.html in the examples folder.
-Then, duplicate and rename the file and modify the pathw in the html file to your own point cloud.
+To run the double pointcloud viewer, go to the test.html example in the examples folder.
+Then, duplicate and rename the file and modify the pointcloud paths in the html file to your own point cloud.

 ### Convert Point Clouds to Potree Format